Skip to main content

 Stdout and Stderr are recorded in the script’s audit information, which can be found on the device status page or custom script status page.

 A remediation script allows the main Audit Script to be used as a true audit script to check for system configuration or application state.
-If this audit script exits with an exit code other than 0, this is considered an audit failure, and the remediation script will then be run.
+If the audit script exits with any non-zero exit code, that run has Error status; Iru then runs the remediation script.

-If the remediation script then exits with an exit code of 0, the status of the library item for that device will be Remediated.
-If the remediation script fails, the library item status for that device will be Alert.
+If the remediation script exits with code 0, the Library Item status for that device is Remediated.
+If the remediation script exits with a non-zero exit code, the Library Item status for that device is Error, and Iru generates an alert.
+See our Global Alerts support article for details.

 The restart option will behave differently based on the use of a remediation script: